 A uniform system of customs duties is being used on imports from outside the EU and there are no customs duties at the borders between the EU countries.

 Duty on goods from the outside of the EU is generally paid when they first enter, but after that, there is nothing more to pay, no more checks and all goods move freely within the EU Customs Union.

-In 2015, the value of the entire world trade amounted to EUR 23 trillion.
+In 2019, the value of the EU trade with other countries amounted to EUR 4.09 trillion.